-A Tax Flow Forecast will show your GST/VAT, your PAYG/PAYE withheld from wages and your superannuation payments.
+A Tax Flow Forecast will show your GST/VAT, your PAYG/PAYE withheld from wages and your superannuation and pension fund payments.

 If you have PAYG or Provisional Tax calculated in Calxa, it will also include that.

 The aim of the Tax Flow Forecast is to show your major outgoings at a glance.

 The Bank at End line shows your forecast bank balance at the end of each month, so you know how close you are to meeting your obligations.

 You could extract this information from your cash flow forecast but we’ve separated it out to make it more easily accessible in one simple report.

 How will a Tax Flow Forecast help your business?

 Taxes are a major outgoing for many businesses and it’s important to plan so that you have sufficient funds when your payments are due.